kavia-common/the-daily-grind-qa-assistant-1293-1302/the_daily_grind_frontend/README.md

 The test verifies:
 - Greeting renders
-- Submitting “What are your hours?” produces a known hours response
+- Submitting “What are your hours?” eventually shows a bot response (dependent on backend behavior)

+## Notes

+- You can toggle the light/dark theme using the header button.